saulpierotti/dotfiles/hp_pavillon_x2/lubuntu/README.md

 ## Power management
 When the management options are set to nothing it actually shuts down the system.
 Set it to suspend.

+## Terminal
+Kitty makes the system crash randomly.
+I use the default terminal